 Action Steps By Whom When Results 1.
-Contact Chamber of Commerce to produce a pamphlet or coupon book of local businesses for distribution to campers and other visitors.
+Contact chamber of commerce to produce a pamphlet or coupon book of local businesses for distribution to campers and other visitors.
 D. Grossman February 15 2.
 Arrange for distribution of pamphlet/coupon book through the tourist information booth.
 D. Grossman May 15 3.
-Direct handouts to campers at the Regional Park campground.
-Check with park personnel before distributing.
+Distribute direct handouts to campers at the Regional Park campground (obtain permission from park personnel first).
 D. Grossman May 15 4.
 Contact event organizers regarding distribution of their promotional material to campers.
 H. Wong March 1 5.
 Arrange for distribution of events literature.
-H. Wong April 1 Notes:
+H. Wong April 1